CKRA-FM: History

-Following the transition of Power 92 to the hot AC formatted Power 92.5 in June 2003, the station shifted to CHR/Top 40 and adopted the slogan "Edmonton's Only Hit Music Station", which (after Power 92 changed to adult hits) changed to "Edmonton's #1 Hit Music Station".
+Following the transition of Power 92 to the hot AC-formatted Power 92.5 in June 2003, the station shifted to CHR/Top 40 and adopted the slogan "Edmonton's Only Hit Music Station", which (after Power 92 changed to adult hits) changed to "Edmonton's #1 Hit Music Station".
 During this time, 96X moved its Whyte Avenue studio to a booth in Hudson's Canadian Tap House from where it began broadcasting during the evenings and on weekends.
 The station also began weekly broadcasts on Saturday nights from The Standard nightclub.
 96X hoped to duplicate the success of Power 92, who targeted the younger demographics through "Power Parties" and would regularly broadcast from different clubs around Edmonton.
 Long-term success was not to be as 96X enjoyed one average and one top 6 rating result, the latter being the highest market share reached to date.
 At the time, Wilson and Tyler hosted the morning show, Carley Kincaid entertained middays, Tim Riess sat in the chair for PM drive, and Adam McKale was the evening DJ.
 96X's popularity among younger listeners was bolstered by Power's flip to 92.5 Joe FM, which aired a variety hits format.
 In the fall of 2005, 96X's main studio moved from its old location in a 99th Street strip mall to a new facility in Phase 4 of the West Edmonton Mall along with Newcap Broadcasting's other stations.

 However, the entry of CHBN-FM in February 2005 and CHDI-FM in April 2005 spelled disaster for 96X, whose market quickly dispersed over the upcoming months.
 In response, 96X segued to rhythmic hot AC, which was unsuccessful in regaining listeners.

-On December 12, 2005, the station flipped to mainstream country as Big Earl 96.3 (pronounced as "96 dot 3"); the new format served as a companion to its classic country sister station CFCW, in an effort to compete with the market-leading CISN-FM.
+On December 12, 2005, the station flipped to country music as Big Earl 96.3 (pronounced as "96 dot 3"); the new format served as a companion to CFCW (which has a full-service, traditional country format), in an effort to compete with the market-leading CISN-FM.
 However, Big Earl was unsuccessful, and CKRA flipped to classic hits as 96.3 Capital FM on March 28, 2008.
-Although the change came shortly after oldies station CHQT announced that it would relaunch as a news station that May, the station's manager remarked that they had "lucky" timing, and denied that Capital was a direct response.
+The change came shortly after oldies station CHQT announced that it would relaunch as an all-news station that May; the station's manager stated that the timing was coincidental, and denied that Capital was a direct response.